 - 3/4 Cup Coke Mexican Coke Preferred (See Note)

 - 2 Bay Leaves

 - Separate the onion wedges in individual slices to have them ready to wilt.

 - Rinse and pat dry pork.

 - Combine salt, pepper, oregano, and cumin in a small bowl.
 Rub spice mixture all over meat.
 Sear the pork in a fry pan in a small amount of oil and then remove to a plate.

 - Add the separated onions to the fry pan with the brownings and wilt or slightly brown.

 Slow cooker method:

-- In the bowl of a 6-quart slow cooker, add pork, salt, pepper, oregano, cumin, onion, garlic, lime juice, orange juice, coke, and bay leaves.
-Add pork.
-Cover and cook on low heat setting for 8-10 hours, or high heat for 5-6 hours (until the meat falls apart).
+- In the bowl of a 6-quart slow cooker, add pork, onions, garlic, lime juice, orange juice, coke, and bay leaves.
+Cover and cook on low heat setting for 8 to 10 hours, or high heat for 5 to 6 hours (until the meat falls apart).

 - Remove pork to a large bowl and shred with two forks.
 Add back as much liquid as the meat will absorb.
 Crisp as described below.